Carloslb17/API-Course/2-Databases/README.md

 # Establish a connection between Database and FastAPI.

-This section contains a guide to how the main Python code interacts with the database created in PostgreSQL.
+This section contains a guide to how the main Python code interacts with the database created in PostgreSQL in combination with FastAPI and POSTMAN.

 ## 1 - Setting Up.